orchidsoftware/orchid.software/source/en/docs/installation.md

 > **Note.** If you already have Laravel installation you can skip this step.

-Being a package for the framework you must first install laravel.
+Being a package for the framework you must first install Laravel.
 This can be done using the Composer dependency management tool by running the 'composer create-project' command in your terminal:

 ```php
 $ composer create-project laravel/laravel orchid-project "5.8.*" --prefer-dist
 ```

-For more information how install Laravel follow [Official Laravel Installation Guide](https://laravel.com/docs/5.8/installation).
+For more information how to install Laravel follow [Official Laravel Installation Guide](https://laravel.com/docs/5.8/installation).

 > **You don’t have Composer?** It’s easy to install by following the instructions on the [download page](https://getcomposer.org/download/).